virbula/proxmox-backup/docs/maintenance.rst

   The task iterates over all chunks and checks their file access time against a cutoff time.
-The cutoff time is given by either the oldest backup writer instance, if present, or 24 hours and 5 minutes after the start of garbage collection.
+The cutoff time is given by either the oldest backup writer instance, if present, or 24 hours and 5 minutes before the start of the garbage collection.

   Garbage collection considers chunk files with access time older than the cutoff time to be neither referenced by any backup snapshot's index, nor part